pehq/Pehq-s-Universal-Gun-Framework-A-Modifiable-One-Too/README.md

+# Pehq's Universal Gun Framework, A Modifiable One Too

+you can say P.A.G.F.A.M.1.2 for short; Pag Fam works too.

 The main point of this gun framework is that it aims to meet all conditions in Roblox's sub-genre shooter games

-Some examples of sub-genres are:
+## Some examples of sub-genres are:

 https://en.wikipedia.org/wiki/Shooter_game
 Shoot 'em Up - Players could move up, down, left, or right shooting enemies in front of them